Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

   OpenDyslexic

-featurePageTitle: Over 18 specialized fonts with dyslexia support
+featurePageTitle: Easily Change Fonts on Any Website with Our Dyslexic Friendly and Specialized Font Options
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/fonts.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Specialised fonts
 featureDescription:
-  Change the font on any website to specialized fonts for dyslexics and others.
-Convert the font on websites to use OpenDyslexic, Lexend and more.
+  Easily change the font on any website or pdf with Helperbirds extension to dyslexia-friendly fonts (Lexend, OpenDyslexic) or one of 18 specialized font options.
+Perfect for those with dyslexia or individuals looking for a unique reading experience.
 group: reading
 tags:
   - features